 If your overweight dog has been on a dog weight-loss diet but the needle on the scale won’t budge, you might be feeling frustrated and ready to give up.
 But don’t let your dog fall off the diet wagon just yet.

 With a little detective work, and the help of your veterinarian, you can get to the bottom of your dog’s diet debacle.
-Here are four reasons why the weight might not be coming off.
+Here are 10 reasons why the weight might not be coming off.

-In big dogs, this looks like feeding a heaping cup of food instead of a measured cup of food.
-In a little dog, even a couple extra kibbles each day add up to a lot in a little body.
+What people often don’t understand is that if you overfeed your dog, even a little bit, those calories add up over time.
+So for example, if you feed your large dog a heaping cup of food instead of a measured one, those extra calories might be sabotaging your weight-loss efforts.
+In a small dog, even a couple extra kibbles each day add up to a lot in a little body.